-During the year ended December 31, 2022, the Company did not re-purchase nor cancel any shares under its NCIB (for the year ended December 31, 2021, the Company re-purchased and cancelled 300 shares at an average price of CAD\$1.57).
+During the years ended December 31, 2023 and December 31, 2022, the Company did not re-purchase nor cancel any shares under its NCIB.

 (ii) Share-based payment reserve

 The share-based payment reserve is comprised of the equity portion of the share-based payment transaction as per the Company's stock option plan.